svamja/squidapi/README.md

-# Squid API
+# Introduction

-API for Squid - This is Documentation Only
+Squid follows RESTful API.
+The API send and receives data in JSON format.